 Clear Communication is Key: When Your Audience Makes a Difference

-Automation engineers have the difficult task of connecting with nearly every stakeholder on a project Clear communication is vital to navigating these relationships well.
+Automation engineers have the difficult task of connecting with nearly every stakeholder on a project.
+Clear communication is vital to navigating these relationships well.

 Industrial control systems interact with almost all areas of a construction project.
 Because of this, an automation engineer needs to develop the skills to communicate clearly with personnel in varying roles within the project.
-The key to making this communication effective is to identify others’ roles, realize their areas of focus, and how they contribute to the project, and then adjust according to the audience
+The key to making this communication effective is to identify others’ roles, realize their areas of focus, and how they contribute to the project, and then adjust according to the audience.

-three distinct roles process specialist, safety officer, and operator, within a project and how one can vary communication based on each perspective:
+For example, we look at three distinct roles– process specialist, safety officer, and operator, within a project and how one can vary communication based on each perspective:

 1. Process Specialist: